Free Consultation

 It is important that you don’t sign a release form (or anything!) until you first speak with an Austin car accident lawyer.

-While a driver in Texas might not get a ticket or get pulled over for driving with headphones, they may be liable if their use of the accessory leads to a personal injury collision.
-If you’re an auto accident victim, contact TK Injury Lawyers without delay.
-Call the law firm at (512) 910-2000 to discuss your claim today.
+While a driver in Texas might not get a ticket or be pulled over for driving with headphones, they may still be liable if that distraction causes a personal injury collision.
+If you’ve been hurt in a crash involving a distracted driver and are wondering is it illegal to drive with headphones in Texas, contact TK Injury Lawyers: Austin Personal Injury Lawyer without delay.
+We offer free consultations to review your case, explain your legal options, and fight for the compensation you deserve.
+Call us at (512) 910-2000 to discuss your claim today.

 Trent Kelly obtained his law degree from the University of Arkansas in 2007.
 He is licensed to practice law in Texas and regularly assists clients with their legal matters.
 Trent’s practice is primarily focused on personal injury matters – particularly those involving motor vehicles (such as cars, commercial trucks, 18-wheelers, and motorcycles) and wrongful death – but he also handles various business litigation matters as well.
 Click here to take a look at some complex cases Trent has resolved.